The Mall in Columbia

 The Mall in Columbia, also known as the Columbia Mall, is the central shopping mall for the planned community of Columbia, Maryland, United States.
 It has over 200 specialty stores and the anchor stores are AMC Theatres, Lidl, Main Event Entertainment, Barnes & Noble, JCPenney, Macy's, and Nordstrom.
 Restaurants include PF Chang's, Maggiano's Little Italy and The Cheesecake Factory.
 It is located in the Town Center area of the city and attracts shoppers from surrounding counties in Maryland.
+It was developed by Howard Research & Development, Inc., a subsidiary of The Rouse Company and Connecticut General Life Insurance Company, which also founded the planned community itself.